gbbenson68/internome-api/README.md

 -----------------------------------------
 For the greater description of overall planning and development, please see the [Development and Planning](https://github.com/gbbenson68/internome-client#development-and-planning) section in the Client README.
 Herein contains only specific notes regarding the Back End.

-*   The development of the API end points was fairly straighforward, as there was only one resource other than USERS to implement.
-I also had a very clear idea of what I wanted to happen before coding began.
+*   The development of the API end points was somewhat straighforward, as there was only one resource other than USERS to implement.
+I also had a very clear idea of what I wanted to happen before coding began, so implementation went rather smoothly.
+I knew, for example, that I wanted GET, POST, PATCH and DELETE routes; with the GET routes being a SHOW of a given resource and an INDEX of only those profiles owned by the given user.

 *   There is very little logic on the back end - the routes were kept as simple as possible to keep the application logic in the upstream application.
-However, since it is implemented in JavaScript using Mongoose and MongoDB, it can be easily and quickly extended.
+The most difficult part was making sure that the INDEX GET retrieved only the profiles owned by the given user.
+Additionally, since it is implemented in JavaScript using Mongoose and MongoDB, it can be easily and quickly extended.

 Entity-Relationship-Diagram
 ---------------------------